mister-good-deal/utilities/README.md

 ***

-File and console logger class to log thrown exception in a file or/and in a console with pretty output (colors etc).
+###File and console logger class

+* to log text in a file or/and in a console with pretty output (colors etc)

 ***

-Entity / Manager design pattern abstract classes merged with a DataBase class which is a nice PDO singleton to easily handle and manage entites fro ma database
+###Entity / Manager design pattern abstract class

+* simply create entities based on INI conf files
+* support foreign keys set up with onDelete, onUpdate clauses
+* simply manage entities with basic SELECT / DELETE / UPDATE
+* simply CREATE / DROP tables based on entities INI conf files
+* support multiple DB system (ORACLE, MySQL, ...)

 ***

-ORM console mode based on the DataBase class to perform basic database manipulation with pretty console output.
+###DataBase class

+* singleton pattern using PDO PHP class with __staticCall magic method
+* use database action anywhere in you code by calling DB::PDOmethod statically without initialize or set-up anything

 ***

-Benchmark class (uncomplete) to test class method performance.
+###ORM console class

+* console mode based on the DataBase class to perform basic database manipulation with pretty console output.

 ***

+###ImagesManager class

+This class is based on Imagick class

+* simply create multiple resized picture with defined width or height and conserve scalling in one cal
+* simply add copyright to an image

+***

+###Benchmark class (uncomplete)

+* test method performance

+***

 All those classes respect PHP PSR-2 standard and are 100% php documented.
+All the source code is inspected by Sonar to respect and control good practises.
 The code uses advanced strucure like Traits to avoid code replication.

 ***